-Hopefully at the end of our fishing day you will have acquired a few new skills, learned to appreciate Trout and their environment and sensed the same enjoyment as I have for over 57 years.
+Hopefully at the end of our fishing day you will have acquired a few new skills, learned to appreciate Trout and their environment and sensed the same enjoyment as I have for over 60 years.
 One of the most gratifying elements of this job is being able to show a person, whether younger or older, something in a day that just might stay with them for life.
 If I have done my job right you will not want to leave the stream.
-I have never caught a trout that didn’t put a smile on my face.
+I have never caught a trout that didn’t put a smile on my face, kind of noticed the same reaction from my fishermen.
+Please e-mail me with any fishing questions.
+I will respond promptly.

 Let's go fishing!